Moving into a new build house

 It's important to regularly review the details of these charges.
 They can include the upkeep of gardens, cleaning of communal areas, and the maintenance of shared facilities.
 Knowing the breakdown of these costs helps in budgeting and understanding where your money is going.

-Additionally, staying informed about any potential increases in service charges is key.
+Stay informed about any increases in service charges.
 This information is usually available through homeowners' associations or directly from the property management company.

 Participating in local council activities and initiatives